-5.1 Education and engagement with pupils
+5.1 Education and engagement with learners

-- The setting will establish and embed a progressive online safety curriculum to raise awareness and promote safe and responsible internet use amongst pupil by: - Ensuring education regarding safe and responsible use precedes internet access. - Including online safety across all areas of the school's curriculum, in particular in Personal, Social, Health and Economic (PSHE), Relationships and Sex Education (RSE) and computing programmes of study. - Reinforcing online safety messages whenever technology or the internet is in use. - Educating pupils in the effective use of the internet to research; including the skills of knowledge location, retrieval and evaluation. - Teaching pupils to be critically aware of the materials they read and shown how to validate information before accepting its accuracy. - The setting will support pupils to read and understand the Acceptable Use Policy in a way which suits their age and ability by: - Displaying acceptable use posters in all rooms with internet access. - Informing pupils that network and internet use will be monitored for safety and security purposes and in accordance with legislation. - Rewarding positive use of technology. - Implementing appropriate peer education approaches. - Providing online safety education and training as part of the transition programme across the key stages and when moving between establishments. - Seeking pupil voice when writing and developing online safety policies and practices, including curriculum development and implementation. - Using support, such as external visitors, where appropriate, to complement and support our internal online safety education approaches.
+- The setting will establish and embed a progressive online safety curriculum to raise awareness and promote safe and responsible online behaviour at school and at home amongst learners by: - \circ $\,$ Ensuring education regarding safe and responsible use precedes internet access.

+- Including online safety in Personal, Social, Health and Economic (PSHE), Relationships and Sex Education (RSE) and computing programmes of study. - o Reinforcing online safety messages whenever technology or the internet is in use. - Educating learners in the effective use of the internet to research; including the skills of knowledge location, retrieval and evaluation. - Teaching learners to be critically aware of the materials they read and shown how to validate information before accepting its accuracy. - The setting will support learners to read and understand the acceptable use policies in a way which suits their age and ability by: - Displaying acceptable use posters in all rooms with internet access. - Informing learners that network and internet use will be monitored for safety and security purposes and in accordance with legislation. - Rewarding positive use of technology. - Implementing appropriate peer education approaches. - Providing online safety education and training as part of the transition programme across the key stages and when moving between establishments. - Seeking learner voice when writing and developing online safety policies and practices, including curriculum development and implementation. - Using support, such as external visitors, where appropriate, to complement and support our internal online safety education approaches.